Get

 If you have a pet Doberman, you know that they are lean from birth and have an athletic build.
 However, you also know that there’s such a thing as being too skinny and that being too skinny isn’t healthy for your pet.
 If you have a skinny Doberman, this article is for you.

-If you’re concerned that your Dobie looks a little too skinny, you can take him to the vet for a checkup.
+If you’re concerned that your Dobie looks a little too skinny, you can take them to the vet for a checkup.
 However, there are a few reasons for this as well.
 In this post, we’ll give you the top four reasons your Doberman may not be gaining weight.
 After the list, we’ll give you a guide on the things to look for when determining if your Dobie is too skinny or not.

 The 4 Reasons Why a Doberman Is Skinny